samjones00/get-random-users/README.md

 * Run the application

 ## Configuration
-The configuration is configured via the appsettings.json file:
+The configuration is read from the appsettings.json file:
 ```json
 {
   "Logging": {